(Quick Reference)

 2.10 Deploying an Application

-If you prefer not to operate a separate Servlet container then you can simply run the Grails WAR file as a regular Java application.
-Example:
+If you prefer not to use a separate Servlet container, you can create and run the Grails WAR file as a regular Java application:

-When deploying Grails you should always run your containers JVM with the -server option and with sufficient memory allocation.
-A good set of VM flags would be:
+When deploying Grails, ensure that your container’s JVM runs with the -server option and sufficient memory allocation.
+Here are recommended VM flags:

 2.11 Supported Java EE Containers

-In addition, reference the Grails Guides for tips on how to deploy Grails to various popular Cloud services.
+In addition, read the Grails Guides for tips on how to deploy Grails to various popular Cloud services.

 2.12 Creating Artefacts

-This will result in the creation of a domain class at grails-app/domain/helloworld/Book.groovy such as:
+Executing these commands will result in the creation of a domain class located at grails-app/domain/myapp/Book.groovy, as shown in the following code:

 class Book {